-The deadlift is one of the most popular exercises around, and for a good reason.
+The conventional deadlift is one of the most popular exercises around, and for a good reason.
 It works your entire body, burns a ton of calories, and allows you to develop incredible strength.
-But often, it’s challenging to decide which you should focus on: regular deadlifts or Romanian deadlifts.
+But often, it’s challenging to decide which you should focus on: conventional deadlifts or Romanian deadlifts.

 In this article, I'll be comparing the Romanian deadlift vs deadlift so you can see the differences and choose which variation is best suited for your training goals.